-Article 1: Department Policy: Individual Income and Withholding Taxes
+Article 1: Individual Income and Withholding Taxes

-Makes policy changes recommended by the Department of Revenue:
+Makes several changes to provide for S corporations to make estimated tax payments subject to the requirements that apply to other pass-through entities (i.e., partnerships) rather than under the provisions that apply to C corporations

+Revises the income tax subtractions for military pay to eliminate an ambiguity that could result in double-subtraction of some military pay, and allows residents to exclude military pay for federal active service in determining if they meet the filing requirements.

+Makes various changes to clarify state tax treatment of 2008 and 2009 net operating losses allowed to be carried back five years at the federal level, but only two years at the state level.

-- Makes several changes to provide for S corporations to make estimated tax payments subject to the requirements that apply to other pass-through entities (i.e., partnerships) rather than under the provisions that apply to C corporations. - Allows residents to exclude military pay for federal active service in determining if they meet the filing requirements. - Requires certain third party payers of sick pay to file an annual report on the amount of sick pay paid and tax withheld, in order to allow reconciliation of tax amounts remitted through withholding and reported on W-2s. - Provides that individuals who are partners in a partnership are not required to make estimated tax payments if the partnership pays composite estimated tax.
+Requires certain third party payers of sick pay to file an annual report on the amount of sick pay paid and tax withheld, in order to allow reconciliation of tax amounts remitted through withholding and reported on W-2s.

-Also clarifies that the remedy for an unconstitutional exemption of tax exempt bond interest only applies to interest paid on bonds of the same type, not all Minnesota tax-exempt bond interest.
+Provides that individuals who are partners in a partnership are not required to make estimated tax payments if the partnership pays composite estimated tax.

+Clarifies that backup withholding applies to payments made to independent contractors who are subject to withholding.

+Clarifies application of JOBZ benefits related to the corporate minimum fee.